 The student is also responsible for completing and submitting an official Incomplete Form, which must be obtained from the student’s College Adviser and turned into the registrar’s office by Friday of the first week of the following quarter.
 After this point, students who are otherwise qualified for an incomplete may petition the Dean of Students in the College for approval to arrange the Incomplete.

 Incompletes must be finished within a period of time agreed upon between student and instructor.
 In the absence of a specified due date, the work must be completed within one year.
 In the interim, an I will appear in place of a grade.
-When the course is completed, the I notation will remain on the academic record alongside the student’s final grade, indicating that the work was completed outside the course’s standard timeframe.
-The I notation does not affect the final grade or impact GPA; however, they will count against the completion rate needed to maintain good academic standing (see Academic Review below).
-Students with compelling reasons for the Incomplete may petition the Dean of Students in the College to remove the I from the transcript.
+The I will be removed from the student's transcript once the final grade is submitted.
+While the final grade will be calculated in the student's GPA as normal, incompletes will count against the completion rate needed to maintain good academic standing.

 If the course work has not been completed within the specified time period and an extension has not been granted, the student will receive a W unless the instructor indicates a specific grade on the Incomplete Form.